ecscioni/pokemon_project/README.md

 - Figures missing → run `python analysis.py`
 - Name not found → use exact spelling from `pokemon.csv` **or** pass the Pokédex id

----

-## License
-Choose one for your coursework (MIT is common for student projects).